Festival Goers Participate in Cornhole Tournament on Day 2 of the St. Gerard Festival

 "It brings a lot of people together from the community, and it's a great revenue generator, you know what I mean?
 It brings money in; it brings people in; they're here all day; they're spending money eating and drinking and playing all the raffles and everything, and it's a...
 Everybody wins, you know what I mean?
 They have a good time.
 The festival makes more money, and everybody wins," says Christopher McKenzie, Director, Beantown Baggers.

-If you missed Friday's or Saturday's events and activities, you have another opportunity tomorrow for St. Gerard's final day.
-The festival opens at noon tomorrow, and there will be activities including a magic show as well as the $10,000 raffle drawing.
+If you missed Friday's or Saturday's events and activities, you have another opportunity Sunday for St. Gerard's final day.
+The festival opens at noon on Sunday, and there will be activities including a magic show as well as the $10,000 raffle drawing.